 From simple solar-powered floating fountains to intricately sculpted fountains that resemble works of art, there are a wide variety of fountains available to choose from.
 Aspects of an outdoor fountain to consider include materials, size, power source, and features such as pumps, lighting, and controls.
 No matter what type of backyard you have, there’s a style and size to accommodate your space and complement your flower garden.
-Read our buying guide to learn more about outdoor fountains, and be sure to check out our recommendations when you’re ready to buy.

-Appearance depends on both your personal preference and how you plan to use the fountain.
+The appearance depends on both your personal preference and how you plan to use the fountain.
 Some manufacturers provide you with a variety of color choices, giving you even more options to consider.

 Note that while some fountains may resemble stone, there are few that are made from actual stone.
 Composite materials that resemble stone are often used, providing you with the appearance of stone without its weight.

 Know how much your fountain weighs before ordering it.
 Some are under a pound, while others are heavy enough that moving them around may be difficult.
-The majority of fountains are in the 20 to 40 pound range.
+The majority of fountains are in the 20- to 40-pound range.
 A heavier fountain can be an issue if you need it to be more portable.

 Similarly, the size of outdoor fountains can vary considerably, from under a foot in height to several feet tall.
 Size is important to consider for all fountains, whether portable or stationary.
 A large fountain in a compact space may overwhelm the space, while something like a tabletop fountain in a large garden tends to disappear.
-Carefully consider where you will be placing your fountain when deciding what size to buy.
+Carefully consider where you will be placing your fountain when deciding what size to get.

 While some fountains are solar-powered, the majority are powered via an electrical cord.
 With an electric fountain, you don’t need to worry whether the sun is shining — the fountain runs during dreary days, and even after dark.
 The downside of an electric fountain is that you need to either place the fountain near an outlet or plan to run an extension cord to it.